 The Bible shows a clear pattern of how people leave the faith: looking back, drawing back, looking elsewhere, and then going backward and refusing to hear.

-John Ritenbaugh discusses the implication of Dathan and Korah's rebellion in Numbers 16:1-5, agitating for a democratization of priestly responsibilities.
-God clearly reveals that not everybody set apart is holy in the same way, nor is God dealing the same way with each person.
-The privileges granted the priesthood are …
+Dathan and Korah agitated for a democratization of priestly responsibilities.
+God shows that not everybody set apart is holy in the same way.

 Works cannot earn us salvation.
 However, they play many vital roles in our Christian walk toward the Kingdom of God, especially in developing holiness.